-When will the new Forza Motorsport be released?
-Features, next-gen, more | Dexerto.com
+Forza Motorsport for Xbox Series X: Features, game engine, release date - Dexerto

 While nothing has been confirmed so far in terms of a release date, there is one thing we do know – the next generation of video game consoles is on the horizon.
 Forza Motorsport will indeed be available on Xbox Series X, but in traditional Forza style, it will not feature on the Playstation platform.

-A brand new Xbox Series X console will be launched for the "holiday" season of 2020, which will no doubt coincide with the release of Forza as it did when the Xbox One was first revealed.
+A brand new Xbox Series X console will be launched for the “holiday” season of 2020.
+However, due to delays in the production of Forza Motorsport, it won’t feature as a launch title.

 Forza Motorsport 5, back in 2013, was one of the first games released on the platform.
 It wouldn’t be too surprising to see the same happen again this time around.